-Depending on context, an individual verb may be used with no preposition or several different prepositions.
-"Assistir" is an example where the verb can be used without a preposition, with "a" or with "em." https://www.conjugacao.com.br/regencia-do-verbo-assistir/
+Depending on context, a verb may be used with no preposition or several different prepositions.
+"Assistir" is an example of such a verb: https://www.conjugacao.com.br/regencia-do-verbo-assistir/

-To determine regência, I always google the specific verb because I don't know of an up-to-date text that covers all the permutations of regência.
+I always google the specific verb because I don't know of an up-to-date text that covers all the permutations of "regência".